liuximeng2/HGNN4EPIDEMIC/README.md

 # Running the Code

-This guide provides detailed instructions to set up and run the our.
+This guide provides detailed instructions to set up and run the our code.
 Follow the steps below to create a conda environment, simulate data, and run the tasks.

 ## Step 1: Conda Environment Creation

 First, ensure you have Anaconda or Miniconda installed on your system.
-Then, follow these steps to create and activate a conda environment using the provided `env.yml` file.
+Then, follow these steps to create and activate a conda environment using the provided `env.txt` file.

 1. **Navigate to the project directory:**
     ```bash